Class: DLinked::List

 • (DLinked::List, nil)

-A new list containing the extracted and removed elements, or nil if the slice is empty or invalid.
+A new list with the removed elements, or ‘nil` if the slice is empty.

 496